-Season 2 brings us Mulan, Aurora and Captain Hook, the latter of whom got upgraded to regular even further than Belle was.
+Season 2 brings us Mulan and Aurora the latter of whom got upgraded to regular even further than Belle was.

 Season 3 gives us Tinker Bell, for both having a heart a gold and being a Fairy Sexy.
 Being the Woobie also helps.
 Also we have Ariel, and the REAL Ursula, who many fans hope is heard from again.

 With just a single scene at the tail end of season three, Elsa the Snow Queen from Disney's Frozen already has fans salivating.
 Several have even said they were on the verge of quitting the show until they saw she had been added to it.

 The Evil Queen.
 Rumplestiltskin/Mr. Gold could also be considered this (depending on your tastes), but the Queen/Regina is the most clear-cut example.
 It's also notable that in the Fairy Land flashbacks, the more overtly evil she's being, in general, the more plunging her neckline.
 Before her husband's death, she is shown dressing demurely, by the time the curse is made, she appears to have a wardrobe consisting entirely of corsets.

 The Blind Witch, with her impressive cleavage and the orgasmic sounds she makes when after food.

 Killian Jones.
 It's very easy to forget what a Jerkass he is because he's so damn pretty.

 Cora was curb-stomping everyone with impunity until Snow stopped her and saved Rumplestiltskin using the most reprehensible option.
 Good was completely ineffective, and only got innocent people killed.
 The evil option worked, even if Snow's paying a heavy price for it.